There are many decisions to make during the home buying process including the type of home, neighborhood, payment range, and mortgage type.

 If buying a $100,000 primary residence, a seller could only pay $3,000 towards buyers costs on a 3% down payment conventional program, but FHA would allow up to $6,000 towards buyer costs on a 3.5% down payment loan.
 In this case, FHA’s higher seller paid costs could make the difference in a buyer’s choice.

-Sometimes buyers just cannot qualify on their own.
+Sometimes buyers cannot qualify on their own.
 If the reason isn’t lack of down payment, it is usually insufficient income (high debt ratio).
-Both FHA and conventional loan guidelines allow what are called non occupant co borrowers.
-Basically, this means that buyers may have a co signor to help them qualify.
-Yet the co signor does not have to live in the property.
-Most common non occupant co borrowers are parents of the borrowers.
-In addition to allowing a co signor, both programs allow the following:
+Both FHA and conventional loan guidelines allow what are called non-occupant co-borrowers.
+This means that buyers may have a co-signor to help them qualify.
+The co-signor does not have to live in the property.
+The most common type of non-occupant, co-borrowers are parents of the borrower.
+In addition to allowing a co-signor, both programs allow the following:

 - One spouse occupying the new home and other spouse occupying another residence

-- Occupying borrowers are not required to have any income (co signor’s income only is OK if enough income for all borrowers to meet the program debt to income ratios
+- Occupying borrowers are not required to have any income (co signor’s income only is okay if there’s enough income for all borrowers to meet the program’s debt to income ratio requirements)

-- Buying for a college student rather than pay rent
+- Buying for a college student rather than paying rent

 Every buyer scenario is different from the next which also means there are different strategies for each buyer.
-As a starting point, review the FHA vs. Conventional Comparison Chart.
 Sometimes it is cut and dry, but other times there are advantages of both loan types.
 If you are wondering if conventional, FHA, or maybe another mortgage type works best for you, give us a call or start the process below.